storageos/storageos.github.io/_includes/troubleshoot/issues/cr-create-no-action.md

 CustomResource.

-### Doublecheck
+### Assert
-Check the events in the NameSpace you created the CR.
+Check the events in the NameSpace you created the CustomResource.

 ```bash
 {{ page.cmd }} -n default get events